Expert Guide To Becoming a Tattoo Artist in 2021

 "Tattooing is more than just tracing lines"

-Obtain certification and licensing
+Obtain Certification and Licensing

 Many tattoo courses offer help with obtaining certification and licensing upon completion.
 However, it is still important to do research on the regulations regarding tattooing based on your location.

 Where regulations are lax, you are still encouraged to obtain some sort of certification.
 This will make clients feel more confident in choosing you to tattoo their skin.
+There is no such thing as knowing everything about hygiene - there always more to learn and many resources to learn from.

-Create a portfolio
+Create a Portfolio

-Networking and mentorship
+Networking and Mentorship

 If you choose to pursue formal training through tattoo courses and classes, be prepared to network.
-Meet with others in the industry whenever possible as this increases your chances of finding a job once your training is complete.
+Meet with other artists in the industry whenever possible as this increases your chances of finding a job once your training is complete.
 If possible, seek mentorship from an experienced artist.
 This may include working for free as you would during an apprenticeship, but what you will learn is invaluable.

 Ensure you have access to your portfolio at all times because you never know when an opportunity will present itself.

-Find a job
+Find a Job

-Keep Practicing and Continue Education
+Keep Practicing and Continue Your Education

 Summary

 Becoming a tattoo artist isn’t always a straight path.
 Don’t be discouraged if your journey is longer than others, or if you haven’t mastered a technique yet.
 Even the greats have had their hurdles and difficulties.
-The difference is that you’ll have the right guidance.
+The difference is that you’ll have the correct guidance.

 Start your journey to becoming a tattoo artist by practicing your drawing.
 Once you have trained and obtained the required certifications and licensing, you can move on to creating your portfolio.
 Use your portfolio to market yourself to potential employers and clients.
 Once you have secured a job tattooing, continue to practice and keep up with the latest trends and events in the tattoo industry.